What is Astrodiversity?

 Colour blindness (or colour vision deficiency, CVD) refers to a reduced capacity or complete incapacity to distinguish colours and affects approximately one in 12 men and one in 200 women [1].
 The most common type of CVD is the red-green colour blindness, which despite its name, does not only affect the visibility of red and green but the whole spectrum of colours, as red and green are part of every other colour to some extent.

 Considering that the CTAO is an international observatory, whose work reaches the public worldwide, all CTAO members and partners are encouraged to keep the following best practices in selecting suitable patterns and colour palettes for the publication of scientific and outreach plots in papers, posters and presentations, as well as to provide inclusive descriptions.
-These guidelines are considered during the review of material by the Speakers and Publications Office (SAPO) and the Outreach, Education and Communication Office.
+These guidelines are considered during the review of material by the CTAO Communications Office and the CTAO Consortium’s Speakers and Publications Office (SAPO).

 The document is made available so that anybody can read, share and follow the guidelines to reach a more inclusive work space.
 If you have any comments or suggestions, send an email to Alba Fernández-Barral, CTAO Chief Communications Officer.